-As noted above, the Exchange's proposal to add new transaction credits is intended to have market-improving effects, to the benefit of all members.
-Any member may elect to achieve the levels of liquidity required in order to qualify for the new credits.
+As noted above, the Exchange's proposal to increase the volume threshold to qualify for an existing \$0.0029 transaction credit is intended to have market-improving effects, to the benefit of all members.
+Any member may elect to achieve the levels of liquidity required in order to qualify for the credit.
+In addition, the proposed language to the options Rules that NTF ports are provided at no cost merely codifies and clarifies an existing practice of the Exchange.